Fx-Professional-Services/HorizonDocs/Horizon User Guide/09 Units and Categories/Manage Units and Categories.md

 4. In the **From** field, enter the unit of measure you want to convert from.
 5. In the **To** field, specify the unit of measure you want to convert to.

+💡 Tips:

+**Swap Units of Measure**: To quickly swap units of measure without reselecting values in conversion factors, click the **Swap** button (🔄) to instantly interchange the two units.

 ### Definition of Terms: